Kyoto Rickshaw Tour

 OverviewStep into an authentic Japanese rickshaw for the ride of a lifetime, through some of the most scenic and historic districts in Kyoto, Japan.
 You have the option of exploring the verdant Bamboo Grove and impressive shrines of west Kyoto’s Arashiyama district or the intriguing wooden buildings and stone alleys (maybe even spotting a geisha or two) in Kyoto’s famed Higashiyama area, all with a knowledgeable local guide and rickshaw driver.
 This authentic, customizable Kyoto adventure is a fun introduction to this beautiful city.

 - Pickup from a centrally located meeting point

 - Great overview and orientation of the city

-Know More about this tourMeet your informative local guide in either Arashiyama or Higashiyama (depending on option selected) and hop aboard an authentic rickshaw, a two-passenger wagon pulled by a person, invented in Japan in the late 19th century.
+Know More about this tourMeet your informative local guide in either Arashiyama or Higashiyama (please select your preferable duration and location at checkout) and hop aboard an authentic rickshaw, a two-passenger wagon pulled by a person, invented in Japan in the late 19th century.
 As a historic, cosmopolitan city, Kyoto has an abundance of sites that should top every travelers list, but walking to all of them can be tiring and time-consuming.
 A rickshaw offers a comfortable, fun way to zip from one attraction to the next while learning about the city from your guide and driver.
 This tour is customizable; discuss with the rickshaw driver what youd like to see.
 See Itinerary below two itineraries, one for Arashiyama and one for Higashiyama.